 Area Contingency Plans (ACP) - Marine

-ACPs are updated on a regular schedule (currently every three years), and the respective Area Committees meet regularly to discuss lessons learned from spills, drills and exercises to inform updates to the ACPs.
-Between revision cycles, interim updates to the ACPs can be posted.
+ACPs are updated on a regular schedule (currently every five years), and the respective Area Committees meet regularly to discuss lessons learned from spills, drills and exercises to inform updates to the ACPs.
+Between revision cycles, annual updates to the ACPs may be posted.

 Geographic Response Plans (GRP) - Inland